BREAKING FASTS STEP BY STEP INSTRUCTIONS

 What to drink when breaking a fast

 After that, you can also drink some bone broth.
-Bone broth is amazing and super good for you because it has a ton of electrolytes but it’s also packed with collagen.
+Bone broth is fantastic and super good for you because it has a ton of electrolytes, but it’s also packed with collagen.

 Collagen protein is what most of your body is made of your joints, nails, hair, skin – it helps to keep you more youthful and elastic.
 Drinking bone broth after your fast will also help you to absorb the other electrolytes and minerals a lot better.

-Your gut has been cleaning house for a while and is now ready to utilize the nutrients from the bone broth as well as the foods you’ll be consuming afterward.
+Your gut has been cleaning house for a while and is now ready to utilise the nutrients from the bone broth as well as the foods you’ll be consuming afterwards.

-If you’ve been fasting for over 24 hours, then it’s a good idea to drink some bone broth or some soup before you eat anything solid.
-If you’ve fasted for less then it’s not as important but still a good idea.
+If you’ve been fasting for over 24 hours, then it’s a good idea to drink some bone broth or some soup before you eat anything substantial.
+If you’ve fasted for less then, it’s not as essential but still a good idea.
 Adding cinnamon to bone broth is also a good idea.